TeachBooks/schakel_mechanica/book/week_14/homework_3/intro.md

 (homework14.3)=
 # Homework deadline lesson Friday December 6th

-As a preparation for Monday's lesson you'll look into the Shear Force centre:
+As a preparation for Monday's lesson you'll look into the Failure criteria:

 ```{tableofcontents}
 ```